Doing Business in South Africa

 The economy of South Africa has been growing since September 1999.

-leading the industrial production, mineral production and
+- South Africa is leading the industrial production, mineral production and

 - Business Process Outsourcing is one of the fastest growing economic sectors

-sector in South Africa accounts for
+- The motor vehicle industry in South Africa accounts for

 10% of manufacturing exports of the country.

 - State-owned companies have a critical function in the economy.

 20 in the World.
 Legal framework of South Africa is well-developed